sweety21-coder/8WeekSQLChallange/Case Study #1 Danny's Diner/README.md

 > * **Customer C** has visited **2 days**

 ### **Q3.
 What was the first item from the menu purchased by each customer?**

+### Note: Instead of ROW_NUMBER or RANK, use DENSE_RANK as order_date is not time-stamped hence, there is no sequence as to which item is ordered first if 2 or more items are ordered on the same day.

 ```Query
  with first_item